WITH GOOGLE EARTH

 This will save you a TON of time as you start to plan for this upcoming school year!

 Using different digital tools, have the students recreate a scale model of the Solar System using everyday objects.

-Open up the map to the right and press "edit"
+Open up the Google earth Time Lapse to the right.

 Google Earth is able to show 40+ years of change on the planet's

 Go to Earth View, spin it, and drop Pegman at a random location.

 Elementary -- Write a quick 5 sentence story with this location as the setting.
 Feel free to get create and use more than one photosphere if you'd like!
 Make sure to paste the link to your photosphere on your document.